-Generally, most Wills appoint an executor who is given the responsibility of executing the testator’s wishes when he dies.
+Generally, most Wills appoint an executor responsible for executing the testator’s wishes when he dies.
 You can choose a relative or anyone you personally trust to be your executor.
-You must inform the chosen person for them to effectively handle the responsibilities.
-The person you choose will be responsible for collecting debts you were owed at the time of death, filing taxes, handling your property, managing your assets, and filing of the court documents.
+You must inform the chosen person for them to handle the responsibilities effectively.
+The person you choose will be responsible for collecting debts you were owed at the time of death, filing taxes, handling your property, managing your assets, and filing the court documents.
 The estate mentioned in the will is distributed to the devisee or beneficiary.
 These are your loved ones that you intend to leave your assets and estate to.

 Wills can be simple long-form documents or volumes of pages describing the distribution and handling of assets.
 The choice of a will should be made based on your preferences and the magnitude of assets and estate you own.

 These types of wills are completely different from any other form of will.
 A living will does not contain instructions or desires about estate and asset distribution.
-Instead, living will contain the testator’s instructions regarding the medical or healthcare treatment that they should receive in case they lose their capacity to convey the same themselves.
+Instead, living will contain the testator’s instructions regarding the medical or healthcare treatment they should receive if they lose their capacity to convey the same themselves.
 Therefore, these wills are also known as advance directives or directives to physicians.
 Most people use these wills to specify their preferences regarding the use of life support, tube feeding, pain medication, and artificial hydration.
-In some cases, living wills are used by people to ensure they receive proper treatment if they lose their capacity of instructing the same.
+In some cases, living wills are used by people to ensure they receive proper treatment if they lose their capacity to instruct the same.

 Living wills can be used by any adult who wishes to relieve their caregivers and loved ones of the burden of making a decision on their behalf.
 It is also a great tool to ensure you get the medical care you want.

 For a will to be legally enforceable and valid, it should comply with certain requirements.
-If these requirements are not fulfilled, your estate can be distributed under the intestate laws of the state or it can be completely ignored.
+If these requirements are not fulfilled, your estate can be distributed under the state's intestate laws, or it can be completely ignored.
 Although the legal requirements vary from state to state, certain common guidelines to be followed in most states are:

 For you to create a valid will, you should be of legal age.
 In most cases, the legal age is 18.
 However, there are certain exceptions laid down in other states.
 For instance, a married person or a person who is a member of the United States Military can create a valid will without being 18.

 A testator is required to prove he is of sound mind when the will is created.
-To fulfill this requirement you need to prove that you understand that you have drafted a will, you understand the effects it will have, you understand the nature and extent of your estate, and you understand what you are disposing of.
+To fulfill this requirement, you need to prove that you understand that you have drafted a will, understand the effects it will have, understand the nature and extent of your estate, and understand what you are disposing of.